Your Stay at Wangaratta Private Hospital

 One complimentary Herald Sun newspaper is provided each day.
 Should you prefer a different type of newspaper to replace the Herald Sun, please report to the nursing staff.

 Smoking is not permitted within the hospital, or the hospital grounds

 You can make and receive free local calls from the telephone by your bed.
 STD and Mobile calls can be made by purchasing a phone card from the front reception during office hours.
-Mobile phone calls should be kept to a minimum and patients should ensure that their use does not interfere with the care being provided, or disturb other patients.
-Mobile phones are not permitted in High Dependency unit, as this causes interference with medical equipment.

 Internet access is currently available through a wireless network.
 Cards can be obtained from Ward Clerk.